lichkitsch/campaigns/README.md

 # DNDuet Core Rules
-_DNDuet_ is a simple, flexible system for building and playing custom tabletop RPGs.
-These rules work with as few as one game master (GM) and one player and have been built around the standard RPG dice set.
+_DNDuet_ (Dramatic Narrative Duet) is a system for building and playing custom tabletop RPGs.
+This system works with as few as one game master (GM) and one player and has been built around the standard RPG dice set.

 ## Action Rolls
-When the outcome of a character’s action is uncertain, roll `1d20+trait` against the target, set by the GM.
-If your result is higher the outcome is positive and if not, the outcome is negative.
-If the result is equal to the target, the positive outcome carries a cost.
+When the outcome of a character’s action is uncertain, roll `1d20+trait` against a target, set by the GM.
+If you beat the target the outcome is positive and if not, the outcome is negative.
+A tie results in a positive outcome that comes at a cost.

-When creating a character, roll `1d4-2` for the following:
+When creating a character, roll `1d4-2` for the following traits:

 | Trait | Abbr. | Description |
 | ---:|:---:|:--- |